You are here

 13. The member practicing counseling or therapy shall not engage, attempt to engage or offer to engage a consumer in sexual behavior whether the consumer consents to such behavior or not.
 Sexual misconduct includes kissing, sexual intercourse and/or the touching by either the member or the consumer of the other’s breasts or genitals.
 Members do not engage in such sexual misconduct with current consumers.
 Members do not engage in sexual intimacies with individuals they know to be close relatives, guardians, or significant others of a current consumer.
 Sexual misconduct is also sexual solicitation, physical advances, or verbal or non-verbal conduct that is sexual in nature, that occurs in connection with the member’s activities or roles as a Sexuality Counselor or Sex Therapist, and that either (1) is unwelcome, is offensive, or creates a hostile workplace or educational environment, and the member knows or is told this or (2) is sufficiently severe or intense to be abusive to a reasonable person in the context.
 Sexual misconduct can consist of a single intense or severe act or of multiple persistent or pervasive acts.
 For purposes of determining the existence of sexual misconduct, the counseling or therapeutic relationship is deemed to continue in perpetuity.

-In addition, according to the AASECT Code of Ethics, Principle Two: Moral, Ethical, and Legal Standards
+In addition, according to the AASECT Code of Conduct, Principle Two: Moral, Ethical, and Legal Standards

 The member shall act in accord with the standards and guidelines for the protection of consumers promulgated by other professional associations with which the member is affiliated and the laws of the jurisdiction(s) in which the member provides professional services.